worace/coinage/iterations/iteration_3.markdown

 Now your clients can send structured messages to the server and the server can use JSON to parse them and determine the intent.

+__Note__

+Don't forget that when using the terms "client" and "server" we're really describing the "sending" role or the "receiving" role of our 2-way peer-to-peer communication model.

+Our actual client programs will engage alternately as both clients and servers, depending on whether they are trying to send a message or receive one.

 ## Message Types